AdobeDocs/experience-manager-65.en/help/assets/assets.md

 When determining whether to put an image into DAM repository or use image component, consider the image lifecycle:

-* If the image has the same lifecycle as the page, use the Image Component.
+* If the image has the same lifecycle as the page, use the Image component.
 * If the image has a separate life cycle, for example, if you use the image twice or outside WCM, use [!DNL Assets].

 ## What are digital assets? {#what-are-digital-assets}